 This section provides you with a list of the basic snowboard gear that you will need for this winter sport.
 Wearing the right apparel would enable you to perform various snowboarding styles and snowboard tricks better for a longer period of time.

 Generally, the ideal way of clothing for any winter activity is to dress in layers.
 This is because dressing in layers allows you to adapt to sudden changes in temperature by shedding a layer, and prepares you for the times you will find yourself overheating from pushing your endurance to limits.
 The keys to a successful layering system, in order of importance, are warmth, weight, moisture management and packing the right number of layers.
 For most winter sports, the three-layer system is applicable: the base or inner layer, the middle or second layer, and the outer layer.

-What follows are basic guidelines on what Snowboarding Clothes to wear and why you should wear It.
-For a quick link to the particular Snowboarding item of your choice, click the links at the bottom of each type of Snowboard Gear:
+What follows are basic guidelines on what snowboarding clothes to wear and why you should wear them.
+For a quick link to the particular snowboarding item of your choice, click the links at the bottom of each type of snowboard gear:

 This is the first layer of clothing that comes next to the skin.
 Pieces of Snowboard Gear for the base layer are designed to conserve body heat and keep you warm and dry.
 The best materials for the base layer are space age wicking materials that draw moisture away from the body as well as keep you warm.
 Synthetic materials like polypropylene are the most suitable for this purpose.

 Although wool combinations also work well, they aren’t comfortable unless you have a high itch tolerance.
 Keep in mind that the base layer should cover you from head to toe (i.e. comprising of a long-sleeved top, socks and full-length leggings or long johns).
 Also, stay away from cotton.
 Once cotton gets wet, its insulation capacities are lost, and thus it stays wet.